 Generally, mid-drive motors are found on e-mountain bikes and hunting fat tire ebikes.
-A good example of this is the Rambo R1000XP Fat Tire Ebike.

 Front and Rear hub motors are usually less expensive and much more common on the folding style fat tire ebikes which rear hub motors can be found across all types of fat tire ebikes.

 The main difference between these two styles are rideability.
 Front hub motors pull the ebike forward while rear drive motors push the ebike forward.
-This can lead to subtle differences in how the ebike performs while turning and travelling up hills.
+This can lead to subtle differences in how the ebike performs while turning and traveling up hills.